 - Bring a valid (non-expired), physical, photo ID such as a driver’s license, student ID, or passport.

 - The test may be taken twice.
 However, it is a different version each time.
-Do not take the exam a second time prior to considering either Jump Start or Math Boot Camp to raise your skill set and opportunity of placing higher on your second attempt.
+Do not take the exam a second time prior to considering participating in Jump Start to raise your skill set and opportunity of placing higher on your second attempt.

 Remote Math Placement

 Do you need to take the Pre-calculus/Calculus Math Placement test?